Find out more details about each of my books at Eternal Foundations, my publishing website.

 Ann Voskamp’s A Holy Experience provides me with many pondering moments.

-M. Christine Weber A Girl and her Books—breeding interest in novels (Yes, Mary is my daughter, running with my legacy of faith and writing.)
+M. Christine Weber A Girl and her Books—breeding interest in novels.
+Yes, Mary is my daughter, running with my legacy of faith and writing.
+She currently is working on a YA trilogy for Thomas Nelson Publishing.

 If you are a regular reader of my Holy in the Daily blog, you’ll know how much I appreciate the legacy left by the Celtic Christians.
 Here are my favorite Celtic Christian sites: